-Once I got all that set up and got the software installed, it was time for some test flying.
-I started in Boston and flew to Nantucket, then over to Martha’s Vineyard.
+Once I got all that set up and got the software installed, it was time for some test flying in X-Plane 11.
+I started in Boston and flew to Nantucket in a Cessna 172, then over to Martha’s Vineyard.
 The Buttkicker conveys a predictable engine vibration, along with other events like flaps going up or down.
 The most exciting vibration event is when the wheels first touch down while landing.

 I still have a lot of experimentation to do, both with the amplifier settings and with the software settings.